 Egypt does not have diplomatic relations with Iran

-To restore relations does not signify love for Iran, but is important to be speaking and building mutual understanding, in hopes of forming relations
+To restore relations does not signify love for Iran, but it is important to be speaking and building mutual understanding in hopes of forming relations

-Must disengage religion and politics.
-Sectarian state very important.
+Must disengage from religion and politics—sectarian state essential.

 Muslim Brotherhood: 2 problems

-1 - Shared state secrets with wider Muslim Brotherhood organization in other countries
+1 - shared state secrets with broader Muslim Brotherhood organization in other countries

-2 - Blurred lines of state to Islamic World
+2 - Blurred lines of state to the Islamic World

-Speaker: Mr. Ziad Aly, CEO and Founder of Alzwad for Economic Development
+Mr. Ziad Aly, CEO, and Founder of Alzwad for Economic Development

 Believes there is a huge opportunity to work with youth and the media

-Political Science Professor at American University of Cairo (AUC)
+Political Science Professor at the American University of Cairo (AUC)

-Literacy rate is based on a 3rd grade level and above.
-This is a problem because the statistics show that there is high literacy in Egypt, but it’s at a very low standard with little critical thinking skills.
+Literacy rate is based on a 3rd-grade level and above.
+This is a problem because the statistics show high literacy in Egypt, but it’s at a very low standard with little critical thinking skills.

-25 January Revolution wasn’t because of economy, it was because of the Egyptian identity being threatened by islamist extremists (Muslim Brotherhood)
+January 25 Revolution wasn’t because of the economy; it was because of the Egyptian identity being threatened by Islamist extremists (Muslim Brotherhood)

 1.1:1 M/F Ratio